Read My Chest: This Hoodie Subtitles Everything I Say

 View Product Overview

-Transcribe an hour of pre-recorded audio in 30 seconds.
+Transcribe an hour of pre-recorded audio in about 8 seconds.

 The fastest real-time transcription speeds for human-like conversational AI experiences, real-time analytics, and enablement.